adambht/MarketMind_deepThinkers/README.md

 ## 🏫 Academic Context

-This project was developed as part of the Data Science curriculum at **Esprit School of Engineering**.
-It showcases a full-stack AI-powered platform leveraging modern techniques in machine learning, NLP, and generative AI.
+This project was developed as part of the Data Science project **PIDS** at **Esprit School of Engineering**.
+It showcases a full-stack AI-powered platform leveraging modern techniques in deep learning, machine learning, LLMs fine-tuning...
-Our goal was to build a solution that redefines digital marketing with intelligent content generation and data-driven insights.
+Our goal was to build a solution that redefines digital marketing with intelligent and personalized content generation and data-driven insights.

 ---